K. Poulose Jacob: Early education and career

-He was the Dean of the Faculty of Engineering and has served as Chairman, Board of Studies in Computer Science, as well as Chairman, Board of Studies in Computer Applications and the Board of Studies in Engineering.
-As Chairman of the Board of Studies in Defence Science and Technology at CUSAT, he played lead role in tailoring the academic programmes of the Naval Schools under the Ministry of Defence, Government of India.
+He was the Dean of the Faculty of Engineering and has served as chairman, Board of Studies in Computer Science, as well as chairman, Board of Studies in Computer Applications and the Board of Studies in Engineering.
+As chairman of the Board of Studies in Defence Science and Technology at CUSAT, he played lead role in tailoring the academic programmes of the Naval Schools under the Ministry of Defence, Government of India.
 He has also served as Dean of the Faculty of Technology and as member of the CUSAT Syndicate.
-He has been a member of Academic Council of CUSAT continuously since 1994, right upto 2021 creating a record of tenure.
+He has been a member of Academic Council of CUSAT continuously since 1994, right up to 2021 creating a record of tenure.
 He was elected to the university senate, repeatedly for a continuous term of 12 years.

 He held additional administrative responsibilities at CUSAT, such as Head of the Department of Computer Applications.
 He was Director of the Centre for MHO Co-operation, which was managing the 150 million Indian rupee funding assistance from the Dutch Government, for improving standards in identified areas of teaching and research in the university.
 He was the designated officer to liaise with the funding agency at the Hague and with the four collaborating Universities in the Netherlands, making periodic visits to those Universities as well as to the Hague.
 As Director of Strategic Planning in CUSAT, he played the key role in preparing the DPR submitted to the MHRD, with respect to upgrading CUSAT to an Institution of National Importance (INI).
 The designated expert committee approved the DPR and recommended financial support to the tune of Rs.600 crores.
 As Director of CUSAT Planning & Development Division, he led the team that was instrumental in preparing the XII plan document of CUSAT submitted to the University Grants Commission.